Retentio/Boomgo/README.md

 Features
 --------

-* Build, cache & use a strict Map definition for your object.
+* Generate Mapper for your php object.
 * Hydrate PHP Object from a MongoDB results set.
 * Normalize PHP Object to mongo-storable array.
 * Handle hydration process of embedded document / collection.